Skip to main content

 Notes are helpful for adding information to your story.

-To add a note, click the + Tools icon and drag a note action on to your storyboard.
+To add a note, drag and drop the note action on to your storyboard.

 Did this answer your question?